leaky-forms/leaky-forms-crawler/README.md

 Lastly, we used the Fathom-based email field detector model used in **[Firefox Relay](https://github.com/mozilla/fx-private-relay/blob/v1.2.2/extension/js/email_detector.js)**  add-on.

+email-field-collector branch contains the version that we used in our study.
+The main branch contains the rebased code.

 ### Installation
 - Clone this project locally (`git clone git@github.com:asumansenol/leaky-forms.git`)
 - Install all dependencies (`npm i`)